-ABPA syndrome is characterized by transient pulmonary infiltrates, and exacerbation of dyspnea, wheezing, and cough in chronic asthmatics and patients with cystic fibrosis.
+ABPA syndrome is characterized by transient pulmonary infiltrates and by exacerbation of dyspnea, wheezing, and cough in chronic asthmatics and patients with cystic fibrosis.

 A locally invasive or semi-invasive form of the disease that lacks vascular invasion or distant dissemination is also recognized.
 This is an indolent process that develops over months or years, hence its other name, chronic necrotizing aspergillosis.

 Cutaneous aspergillosis begins as red papules that form pustules.
 These pustules ulcerate and leave a central eschar evocative of the diagnosis.

 - Other invasive molds like Fusarium and Scedosporium are impossible to distinguish based on morphology, and diagnosis requires a positive culture.